juanfernandes/juanfernandes-uk/src/blog/2022-year-in-review.md

 ---
-layout: post
+layout: "post"
-postImage: ''
 title: "2022: Year in review"
 description: "This year in review post has been really difficult to write (and why it's so late) because of how it ended with being the worst year of my life, so far.
 It took me a while to write it, but I really didn't want to miss posting it as I've written one every year since 2016."
 keywords:
-- '2022'
+  - "2022"
   - year in review
 customPostImg: "--post"
 date: 2023-08-14T00:00:00Z
 tags:
   - personal
   - year-in-review
-tweetId: ""
 ---
-<p class="lead">This year in review post has been really difficult to write (and why it's so late) because of how it ended with being the worst year of my life, so far.
-It took me a while to write it, but I really didn't want to miss posting it as I've written one every year since 2016.</p>
+This year in review post has been really difficult to write (and why it's so late) because of how it ended with being the worst year of my life, so far.
+It took me a while to write it, but I really didn't want to miss posting it as I've written one every year since 2016.{.lead}

 ## Work
 - Not much freelance work done this year as I stepped back from doing so much, just focused on contract work.